Biology Section

 This unit, with the assistance of the FBI, operates a statewide computerized DNA database of offenders, forensic unknowns and missing persons.
 This database assists law enforcement in unsolved cases.
 The DNA profile from biological material left behind at a crime scene by a suspect can be searched against the state and national DNA databases.
 This may assist law enforcement in apprehending a suspect.

-The state of Nevada requires anyone convicted of a felony and anyone arrested for a felony to provide a DNA sample for inclusion into the DNA offender database.
+The state of Nevada requires anyone convicted of a felony or certain misdemeanors and anyone arrested for a felony to provide a DNA sample for inclusion into the DNA offender database.
 Refer to NRS 176.0911, NRS 176.0913, and NRS 176.09123.

 The FBI, in conjunction with the fifty states, established a computer software program called the Combined DNA Index System (CODIS).
 This software allows Local, State, and National DNA databases to compare DNA profiles electronically.
 CODIS acts as a repository of DNA profiles from offenders, unsolved crime scene evidence, missing persons, unidentified human remains and volunteers.
 CODIS can provide an investigative lead by linking serial crimes to each other and identifying suspects by matching DNA profiles from crime scenes with profiles from convicted offenders.
 The WCSO DNA Analysis Unit has provided investigative leads in homicides, sexual assaults, burglaries, robberies, auto thefts, home invasions, and missing person cases.